PHOTO CREDIT: @rowanrow

 The leather jacket is one of men’s the most fashionable items — they’re ageless and can be paired easily with everything.
 Not to mention that they’re incredibly cool.
 Even though leather is tough enough to last a lifetime, but the maintenance cost is not cheap, especially when you can’t just throw into the washing machine with your jeans.

 But the good news is you can always clean your coat at home without paying dry cleaner prices.
-Just take some time to learn about the ways of caring a leather jacket, follow these best practices and perform occasional treatment to maintain your leather jacket supple and luxurious look.
+Just take some time to learn about the ways of caring for a leather jacket, follow these best practices and perform the occasional treatment to maintain your leather jacket supple and luxurious look.

-Leather Jacket Care Tips for Men
+Men’s Leather Jacket Care Tips

 Follow these tips below to keep your leather in tip-top shape.